How can schools prepare when Ofsted’s new toolkit is delayed until September?

 Ensure staff understand what will be expected during inspections

 So what's the reason for the delay when school leaders are keen to get to grips with the changes as soon as possible?
-Ofsted say further refinement is needed after consultation feedback, but the short notice creates anxiety and workload pressure at a time when leaders need clarity.
+Ofsted say further refinement was needed after consultation feedback, but the short notice created anxiety and workload pressure at a time when leaders needed clarity.

-One area that remains critical regardless of Ofsted’s timeline is safeguarding.
+One area that remained critical regardless of Ofsted’s timeline is safeguarding.
 Statutory duties continue, inspection or not, and our Safeguarding Audit Pack supports leaders to evaluate compliance, culture and record-keeping systematically.
-Even without the finalised toolkit, we all know safeguarding will remain a core focus in Ofsted inspections throughout the academic year ahead, so this is one area you can begin reflecting upon before September.
+Safeguarding will remain a core focus in Ofsted inspections throughout the academic year ahead, so this is one area you can begin reflecting upon now.

 What can schools do now to prepare for Ofsted inspections 2025?